mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

 $ mkdir -p /etc/ansible/roles/nginx-ztp/tasks/
 ```

-Within this directory we'll create the `main.yml` file to begin our role.
+Within this directory, we'll create the `main.yml` file to begin our role.

 &nbsp; <!--- Used to add a double line break --->